jina-ai/finetuner/docs/2_step_by_step/2_3_login_to_jina_ecosystem.md

 finetuner.login()
 ```

-The browser should pop-up with login options,
+A browser window should pop-up with different login options,
-you will see this in your terminal:
+After login you will see this in your terminal:

 ```bash
 🔐 Successfully login to Jina Ecosystem!